trang-nguyenn/Algorithms/BinarySearch/Bidirectional BFS/127_Word_Ladder.md

 # [126 Word Ladder](https://leetcode.com/problems/word-ladder/)

 Slightly more complicated when we need to return the path.
-The `for loop` I write for the front_path and return reminds me on how people write **GMAT sentences** and pack 4-5 layers of small sentences into a full sentence.
+The `for loop` I write for the front_path and return reminds me on how people write the **GMAT sentences** and pack 4-5 layers of small sentences into a full sentence.

 ```python
 class Solution(object):